Proxies for AI Training Data Collection

 import asyncio

-import aiohttp@dataclass(frozen=True) class CollectionConfig: proxy_url: str max_concurrent: int = 50 timeout_seconds: int = 30 retry_limit: int = 3
+from dataclasses import dataclass, replace@dataclass(frozen=True) class CollectionConfig: proxy_url: str max_concurrent: int = 50 timeout_seconds: int = 30 retry_limit: int = 3

 @dataclass(frozen=True) class CollectionResult: url: str status: int content: str proxy_region: str